centrifuge/documentation/docs/getting-started/install-cent-node.md

   ```bash
   $ centrifuge run -c /<PATH-TO-CONFIG-DIR>/config.yaml
   ```
-  Replace the `PATH-TO-CONFIG-FILE` with the location of the `config.yaml` file.
+   Replace the `PATH-TO-CONFIG-DIR` with the location of the `config.yaml` file.

 #### Additional custom configuration
 * Configure node under NAT